Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 Located south of Peniche, Supertubos is the most famous beach break in Portugal and one of the best waves in Europe.

 Very long and fast waves are formed there and, as the name suggests, form spectacular tubes.
-It is not a very easy wave, as it breaks close to shore breaking very hard.
+It is not an easy wave, as it breaks close to shore and breaks very hard.

 So, it requires an advanced level as you need to pop up a bit faster than usual.
 It is ideal when there is a north or northwest wind.